China is a major focus for new international outreach efforts at CITS.

-CITS researchers dedicated a significant portion of the past summer to work in China.
-Director William Keller, Executive Director Scott Jones, and several researchers made trips to Beijing and Shenzhen, hosting workshops based on the Security & Strategic Trade Management Academy for an audience of industry and government officials.
+CITS researchers dedicated a significant portion of the past year to work in China.
+Executive Director Scott Jones and several researchers made trips to Beijing and Shenzhen, hosting workshops based on the Security & Strategic Trade Management Academy for an audience of industry and government officials.

 The China-focused program enables China’s businesses to deal effectively with the complexities of global strategic trade and stay competitive.
 CITS has developed a syllabus to provide the appropriate tools to expand high-tech export/import and overseas operations.
 Efforts to promote, institutionalize, and publicize security culture improve competitiveness and contribute to:

 - Good reputation globally as a reputable and secure trading partner